 Very easy: use their hand print for the body, then use their finger to make feet, grass and the other accents on its body.

-Here is Hailey making a "bunch of leaves" as she said :)
+Here is our daughter making a "bunch of leaves" as she said :)

 My last project was a really fun project.

 I made a turkey using scrap paper literally by eyeballing it, so it isn't perfect.

 I then wanted to fill each feather with what she told me she was thankful for.